Important Voter Information and Tips

 When must I return my Vote-by-Mail ballot?

-You can mail your ballot or bring it to the elections office or to any worker at a polling place within your county of residence.
-Ballots received after the polls close on Election Day cannot be counted regardless of postmarks.
+Additionally, you can bring your ballot to the elections office or to any poll worker at a polling place within your county of residence (for federal, state, or consolidated elections) or your city (for locally administered municipal elections) before the polls close on Election Day.

 If I lose the vote-by-mail ballot that was sent to me, can I get another one?